MolSSI-Education/python-package-best-practices/_episodes/07-testing.md

 Until now, we have been writing functions and checking their behavior using an interactive Python interpreter and manually inspecting the output.
 While this seems to work, it can be tedious, and prone to error.
 In this lesson, we'll discuss how to write tests and run them using the `pytest` testing framework.

+Using a testing framework will allow us to easily define tests for all of our functions and modules, and to test these each time we make a change.
+This will ensure that our code is behaving the way we expect, and that we do not break any features existing in the code by making new changes.

 This episode explains the importance of code testing and demonstrates the possible capabilities.

 ## Why testing

 Software should be tested regularly throughout the development cycle to ensure correct operation.
 Thorough testing is typically an afterthought, but for larger projects, it is essential for ensuring changes in some parts of the code do not negatively affect other parts.

-Software testing is checking the behavior of part of the code (such as a method, class, or a module) by comparing its expected output or behavior with the observed one.
-We will explain this in more details shortly.
+**Software testing is checking the behavior of part of the code (such as a method, class, or a module) by comparing its expected output or behavior with the observed one.** We will explain this in more detail shortly.

 ## Unit vs Regression vs Integration testing

-There are many types of testing.
 There are three main levels of testing:

 - **Unit tests**: the purpose is to verify that each part of the code is functioning as expected.
 Unit testing is done on smaller units (such as single functions or classes) as you work on your code.
 This is helpful for catching errors in uncommonly-used parts of the code.
-Unit tests can be added as new features are added, resulting in better code coverage.
+Unit tests should be added as new features are added, resulting in better code coverage.
 In unit tests, you are testing a part of your code independent of any other factors;
 therefore, you should avoid using the file system, databases, network, or any other